cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 ---
-title: Simulate Production in Docker
+title: "Simulate Production in Docker"
-order: 12
+order: 2
 description: Run your checkers in a simulated production with Docker Compose
 tags:
   - guided-coding